rangercyh/jps/README.md

 })
 j:clear_block(1,1)      -- clear one obstacle point
 j:clear_allblock()      -- clear all obstacle
-j:mark_connected()      -- mark map connected for speed up search path to unreachable point j:dump_connected()      -- print connected mark of map --[[
+j:mark_connected()      -- mark map connected for speed up search path to unreachable point(now auto done by find_path) j:dump_connected()      -- print connected mark of map --[[
     search for path from start to end, return the jump points list in table